 First Things First

 Once you know what citation style you will be using, familiarize yourself with what pieces of information you'll need to collect as you perform research.
 Some are obvious: authors' names, titles, publication dates, etc. Some are perhaps less obvious.
 For example, if you download a full-text article from a database licensed by the library, you will need to include that information in your citation, along with the URL and the date that you accessed the article.
-All these specifics can be found by looking at the official MLA and APA style guides:
+All these specifics can be found by looking at these official style guides:

 Why is proper citation important?